Energy prices: how to save money on electricity and gas

 How can you keep costs down?

 Fixed-term energy deals are becoming an increasingly attractive option as prices soar.
 Most suppliers offer a fixed-price deal, in which they freeze the cost of electricity and gas units for a set period.
 However, some tariffs do incur cancellation penalties if you pull out early.
-One of the cheapest fixed tariffs at the moment comes from First Utility, which costs an average £899 a year.
+One of the cheapest fixed tariffs at the moment comes from First Utility, which costs an average £913 a year according to Uswitch.

 Are there any other discounts or deals?